Signal Station, Moreton Island

-Signal Station, Moreton Island is a heritage-listed signal station at 25 Dorothy Newnham Street, Moreton Island, City of Brisbane, Queensland, Australia.
-It was built in the 1930s.
-It is also known as Former Navy Signal Station Fort Cowan.
+Signal Station, Moreton Island is a heritage-listed signal station at 25 Dorothy Newnham Street, Cowan Cowan, Moreton Island, City of Brisbane, Queensland, Australia.
+Built in the 1930s, the site is also sometimes referred to known as Former Navy Signal Station Fort Cowan.
 It was added to the Queensland Heritage Register on 1 February 1995.

 History

 Erected probably during the late 1930s by the Royal Australian Navy, and acquired by the Queensland Government in 1947, this structure was the second signal station to be used at Cowan Cowan, on the western side of Moreton Island.

+Founding

 During the early period of the Moreton Bay penal settlement, vessels entered Moreton Bay primarily through the South Entrance, which was the passage between Moreton and North Stradbroke Islands.
 The first navigation aids were placed in Moreton Bay in 1825, and marked the south entrance.
 A Pilot Station was established at Amity Point on North Stradbroke Island by 1827.
-The south entrance proved to be difficult and hazardous for vessels and during the 1830s, consideration was given to the advantages of using the northern entrance into Moreton Bay.
-Despite the hazards however, the southern entrance remained the main entrance to the Moreton Bay settlement as it better suited the colony, the entrances were already marked, and the pilot station was already established at Amity Point.
+As the south entrance proved to be difficult and hazardous for vessels and during the 1830s, consideration was given to the advantages of using the northern entrance into Moreton Bay.
+However, despite the hazards, the southern entrance remained the preferred entrance to the Moreton Bay settlement as it better suited the colony; the entrances were already marked, and the pilot station was already established at Amity Point.

-Following proclamation of Moreton Bay as a free settlement in 1842, the Regulations prohibiting all but authorised vessels to come to an anchorage at a penal settlement except in cases of distress or necessity, were revoked, and shipping activity in Moreton Bay increased.
-Brisbane was declared a Port of Entry in 1846, and a Warehousing Port in 1849.
+Following proclamation of Moreton Bay as a free settlement in 1842, the regulations, which had previously prohibited all but authorised vessels to come to an anchorage at a penal settlement except in cases of distress or necessity, were revoked, and shipping activity in Moreton Bay increased.
+Brisbane was declared a port of entry in 1846, and a Warehousing Port in 1849.